The Simons Observatory: Beam characterization for the Small Aperture Telescopes: Results

 The technique chosen for the absolute calibration of the beam transfer functions will impact the $\ell$-dependence of the bias.
 Calibrating the SAT beam transfer function against previous CMB experiments, such as Planck, is carried out by matching the spectra of the two telescopes over a limited range of multipoles.
 Since B-modes are expected to peak at a multipole number of $\ell \approx 80$, a calibration range around this lower multipole region is naturally motivated.

 We test the impact of different calibration choices directly on the bias of the reconstructed beam transfer function compared to the input.
-We do this by drawing $10^{4}$ realizations, $B'_{\ell}$, of the reconstructed beam transfer function $B_{\ell}^{fit}$ and the first 10 error modes $\delta_{i} B_{\ell}$, weighted by randomly drawn values, $c_{i,j}$:
+We do this by drawing $10^{4}$ realizations, $B'_{\ell}$, of the reconstructed beam transfer function $B_{\ell}^{fit}$ and the first 10 error modes $\delta B_{\ell}^{(i)}$:

+The weights, $c_{i,j}$, are randomly drawn from a normal distribution of zero mean and standard deviation equal to one.

-Given the SAT beams and expected transfer function, the optimal multipole range for the absolute calibration of the SAT maps using the \textit{Planck} data will likely lie within $\ell_{\mathrm{min}}$ = 50 and $\ell_{\mathrm{max}}$ = 250.
+Given the SAT beams and expected transfer function, the multipole range that facilitates the absolute calibration of the SAT maps using the \textit{Planck} data will likely lie within $\ell_{\mathrm{min}}$ = 50 and $\ell_{\mathrm{max}}$ = 200.
 To investigate the impact of different choices of calibration range, we slice this multipole range and calibrate each one of the beam realizations we produced over the ranges $\ell$ = 50 -- 100, $\ell$ = 50 -- 200, and $\ell$ = 100 -- 200, by minimizing the difference between the output and input beam over each range.
 Figure \ref{fig:cal_error} shows the 1$\sigma$ error band of the $10^{4}$ newly calibrated beams, divided by the input beam transfer function, for the three multipole range choices quoted above.
 The results are shown for all four frequency bands (increasing in frequency from the top to the bottom plot) and are truncated to $\ell $ = 10 -- 300 for visualization purposes.
 As one can conclude from the plots, assuming a calibration range of $\ell$ = 50 -- 100 results in the minimum beam uncertainty at the low-multipole range of interest, while a calibration range at higher multipoles significantly increases the beam uncertainty at low multipoles.